jonhjelm/docs-and-training/tutorials/services/python_async_waiter.md

 ```
 Both the `ExtraParameters` and the `AuthClient` classes are members of the
 `clfpy` library, which is created specifically for interacting with the
-CloudFlow platform.
+SemWES platform.
 The code skeleton already imports the necessary parts of
 the library.

 We first extract the authentication manager's endpoint URL from the